 The 80 new hotel rooms will bring additional people into downtown for more economic activity while adding to local rooms, meals and alcohol tax revenue.

-Finally, the project will create an ADA compliant bike path connection with a small park.
-There will likely be green space behind the garage creating symmetry with the proposed confluence park.
+Finally, the project will create ADA compliant bike path connections where none would otherwise exist.
 The garage construction also allows the city to eliminate six parking spaces in the One Taylor Street project thereby opening up another 1600 square feet of green space.

 Expenses for the garage include debt service (78%), operations (14%) and capital reserve (8%).
 Budget, cash flow and other financial details are available on the city’s web site.